mutantQ/mutantq.github.io/_posts/2025-10-05-signing-right-away.md

 It was at this point that a fortuitous opportunity arose.
 A successful founder, Kay Kyungsik Woo, held a seminar and offered to provide angel investment (approx. $70,000 in total) to three student teams.
 This was the catalyst we desperately needed to move forward, armed with the hard-won lessons from our initial failure.

-## A More Mature Architecture
+## The SRA Architecture

-That failure forced us to take a step back and refine our approach, leading to the more structured architecture we are pursuing now.
-The plan is heavily inspired by the MIPI Alliance's Camera Security Framework, which outlines pillars of confidentiality, integrity, authentication, and replay protection.
+The core architecture of SRA was established in our original 2024 whitepaper, based on fundamental cryptographic principles of confidentiality, integrity, authentication, and replay protection.
+We initially designed our system around authenticated encryption schemes like ChaCha20-Poly1305, and later discovered that the MIPI Alliance's Camera Security Framework had independently standardized similar approaches.
+This convergence validated our architectural choices.
+While the prototyping experience taught us crucial lessons about implementation strategy—particularly the need for hardware-accelerated cryptography and better development platforms—the fundamental architectural design remained consistent.

-Our revised architecture involves two main components:
+The architecture involves two main components:

 ### 1. Authenticated & Encrypted Camera-to-Processor Link